 Lost at Sea: Remembering Milton Tinsley

-It’s Veteran’s Day and a time to honor those who served our country in times of need.
-It’s an excellent time to remember veterans who have been forgotten.
+It’s Veteran’s Day, a time to honor those who served our country in times of need and to remember veterans who have been forgotten.

 It’s a good time to remember Milton Tinsley.